Circus is coming to town this Sunday

 If paying for admission on site at the circus grounds, box office tickets will go on sale starting one hour before each of the two shows.

-As a reminder, circus showtimes are slated for both 2 p.m. on Sunday, as well as at 4:30 p.m., with each performance lasting approximately 90 minutes.
+As a reminder, circus showtimes are slated for both 2 p.m. and 4:30 p.m., with each performance lasting approximately 90 minutes.

 According to a press release for the event, C&M Circus has been providing quality, local family entertainment for 37 years.
 This authentic one-ring, big top circus has been featured on the A&E special, Under the Big Top, Nick News’s On the Road with Circus Kids and OETA’s Big Top Town.